rgscherf/gainful/README.md

 		-	sooke
 	-	CivicInfo.ca
 	-	BC Public Service
--	database
+-	jinja templating to generate HTML
-	-	can I just plug in JSON?
+	-	refactor output so that all lists are same format/order
--	how to email digest?
+-	can this HTML be turned into email digest?
--	support for multiple users
+-	future -> support for multiple users
 	-	some kind of frontend (flask?)